GE HealthCare’s Recall Retreat: Shareholders Valued More Than Customers?

 The Human Toll: Hospitals Hamstrung, Patients at Risk

 Healthcare providers face disruption: These systems are crucial for cancer, heart, and neuro scans, and sudden halts—especially for prevalent Millennium models—could delay diagnostics in resource-strapped facilities.
+Yet, amidst fears of losing GE’s service support, relief comes from third-party independent service organizations (ISOs) such as Quality Diagnostic Imaging (NuclearCamera.com) and others, which provide readily available parts and service.
+[Retraction: GE Healthcare asserts no viable fix exists due to complex failure modes, and this claim is under review pending further details.
+See 'GE Healthare's Response' below.]
 GE’s “assistance” lacks funding, forcing hospitals to bear decommissioning and upgrade costs amid tight budgets.
-Yet, amidst fears of losing GE’s service support, relief comes from third-party independent service organizations (ISOs) such as Quality Diagnostic Imaging (NuclearCamera.com), Universal Medical Resources (UniMed.com) and others, which provide readily available parts and service, offering a viable alternative to keep these essential systems running despite GE’s retreat.

 Patients bear the brunt: Recurring fall threats conjure horrors of mid-scan crushes.
 As GE trumpets “high level of safety and quality,” its refusal to extend 2018-style fixes for still-useful devices reeks of abandonment.